matrix-org/matrix-spec-proposals/proposals/3890-remote-local-notification-toggle.md

 not be trivial.
 Additionally, profile tags are only partially spec'ed and there is active interest in [removing](https://github.com/matrix-org/matrix-spec/issues/637) them entirely.
 If feasible, this would allow for remote control of notifications for clients using http-pushers and local notification generation.

+Effective per device notification silencing using profile tags relies on a few complex pieces of work (push rules with profile tags, `notify_in_app` push rule action, potentially cascading profile tags).
+While a more elegant solution, it is unlikely to land in the short or medium term.
+This MSC proposes a short term fix for a common user issue.
+As better solutions become available clients may choose to stop supporting `local_notification_settings`.

 ## Security considerations
 N/A